e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Pure composition: submodels + child connections + [boundary](#g-boundary) [faces](#g-face). **No dynamics of its own.**
 Hybridness emerges at the [assembly](#g-assembly) level (an aircraft = continuous vehicle parts + discrete avionics parts).
-The two-leaf split held under its strongest counterexample — a strapdown IMU's periodically-reset integrators land on two leaves with less code than the fused original ([§15.5][s15-5], row 56).
+The two-leaf split was upheld against the integrate-and-dump challenge ([§15.5][s15-5], row 56).
 Assemblies are flattened away for scheduling but retained as the navigation/introspection hierarchy (GUI, logging, paths) and as declaration-level [rate scopes](#g-rate-scope) ([§8.5][s8-5]).